Conformal Spectrum and Harmonic maps: Notations and results

 \end{proof}

 The proofs of the previous theorems rely on a careful analysis of a Schr\"odinger type operator.
-Indeed consider $g' \in [g]$, by conformal covariance, the equation $-\Delta_{g'} u= \lambda_1(g') u$ reduces to the following system
+Indeed consider $g' \in [g]$, by conformal invariance, the equation $-\Delta_{g'} u= \lambda_1(g') u$ reduces to the following system

 We cannot assume from the beginning that the extremalizing metric $\mu\, g$ belongs to the smooth category but instead we will prove that this is the case up to a finite number of conical singularities.
-The strategy of the proof is the following: \begin{enumerate} \item We first regularize the problem by considering an extremalizing sequence of densities $\left \{ \mu_N \right \}_{N}$ in a space of probability measures with bounded densities and of indefinite sign. \item We then prove {\sl a priori} regularity results on the extremal metric. \item We then pass to the limit. \end{enumerate}
+The strategy of the proof is the following: \begin{enumerate} \item We first regularize the problem by considering an extremalizing sequence of densities in a space of probability measures with bounded densities of indefinite sign.
+We then carefully estimate the "bad" sets where the densities might have some inappropriate behaviour. \item We then prove {\sl a priori} regularity results. \item We then pass to the limit. \end{enumerate}

-As previously mentioned, the proof of Theorems \ref{main1} and \ref{main2} go by an approximation procedure together with careful estimates on the "bad" sets where the density $\mu$ might have some inappropriate behaviour.